Monday 13 May 2024

 It's not as if we can currently observe events that were nearer to us at that time, because the photons have already passed by our location.
 Photons from events that were further away have not yet reached us.

-Therefore MDOEs are in fact simply “observed events”, which I will refer to in future as OE(s).
-The curve given by x'=(ct0-x).x/ct0 (for any value of t0 on the assumption that this is the time between the first event and the time of the observation, in the observational frame of reference) is, similarly, the observed event (OE) curve.
+Therefore MDOEs are in fact simply “observable events”, which I will refer to in future as OE(s).
+The curve given by x'=(ct0-x).x/ct0 (for any value of t0 on the assumption that this is the time between the first event and the time of the observation, in the observational frame of reference) is, similarly, the observable event (OE) curve.

 So, to make it perfectly clear, the blue curve below, is the OE curve: